johno/johnotander.github.io/_drafts/2014-02-08-decorators-on-rails.md

   - Joined date
   - Favorite color

 However, I'll be the first to admit, that Rails views don't often look like that. _At all_.
+It's usually closer to a Magical Realism novel.
 When an app is still in it's initial iterations of development, this isn't always the worst thing in the world, either.
+Sometimes you just need to get something shipped in order to see if it's even worth refactoring.

 ### A disclaimer